 The reasons for slippage include depletion (quantity) and degradation (quality) of groundwater, poor operation and maintenance of the sources and systems, population growth etc., which are akin to the national level observations.
 It is often argued that the high dependence on groundwater (about 70 percent) for drinking water is at the core of the problem.
-Well population increased from 1 million, to 2.2 million and area irrigated through groundwater from 1 million hectares to 2.6 million hectares during the last 3 decades.
-Well density increased from <5 wells/Sq Km to >20 wells/Sq Km in last two decades.
-Yield of dug wells declined from 60 -150 cu.m/day to 20-40 cu.m/day and that of bore wells from 2.5-10 litres per second (lps) to 0.8 - 2.5 lps.
-This reflects the poor water governance in the state.
+Well population increased from 1 million to 2.2 million and area irrigated through groundwater from 1 million hectares to 2.6 million hectares during the last 3 decades.
+Well density increased from <5 wells/Sq Km to >20 wells/Sq Km in the last two decades.
+Yield of dug wells declined from 60 -150 cu.m/day to 20-40 cu.m/day and that of bore wells from 2.5-10 litres per second (lps) to 0.8 - 2.5 lps (Jain, et. al, 2009c).
+This reflects the poor water governance in the State.
 For, the situation could have been predicted or avoided through better and integrated planning across different departments that deal with water.
-Currently the focus at the policy level to overcome this problem is shifting to surface water sources.
-While shifting to surface water sources is an easy option in the short run, provision of surface water is often difficult due to natural and geographical reasons (access) and high costs.
+Currently the focus at the policy level to overcome this problem is to shift to using surface water sources.
+While shifting to surface water sources is an easy option, provision of surface water is often difficult due to natural and geographical reasons (access) and high costs.
 Moreover, even surface water sources could face the risk of slippage / uncertainty in the light of neglecting governance / demand management aspects.
 For, surface water resources in semi-arid area are also under a lot of pressure and, arguably, overcommitted in many areas.
 The crux of the problem, therefore, seems to lie not with the source of water per se but the governance of water resources.

-Operation and maintenance of the systems is another critical factor that influences slippage that is basically a governance issue.
+Operation and Maintenance of the systems is another critical factor that influences slippage that is basically a governance issue.
 What is the nature of governance that would facilitate sustainable service delivery?
-Important governance structures in WASH services at the village level include centralised O&M (department), decentralised O&M (gram panchayat), NGO managed and privately managed.
+Important governance structures in WASH services at the village level include centralised O&M (department), decentralised O&M (Gram Panchayat), NGO managed and privately managed.
 All these structures have positive and negative influences in terms of service delivery.
-More importantly, some of the structures, especially the decentralised model, is not perfectly operational in terms of devolution of powers and capacities.
+More importantly, some of the structures, especially the decentralised model, are not perfectly operational in terms of devolution of powers and capacities.
 The challenge is to identify appropriate governance structures and develop appropriate Information, Education and Communication (IEC) systems for enhancing capacities of the community as a whole and to inculcate necessary stewardship at the local level.

-Factors Influencing Slippage7
+Factors Influencing Slippage11

 At this juncture it would be pertinent to examine the factors determining the variations in slippage across districts in the state.
 For this purpose, a multiple regression analysis was adopted using number of indicators that influence slippage.
+These indicators were selected using the theoretical expectations though constrained by availability of data across the states.
 The basic specification is as follows: